sib-swiss/enrichment-analysis-training/docs/exercises.md

 		GO_NK_Th@result[GO_NK_Th@result$Description=="adaptive immune response",]
 	```

-Count the number of up- and down-regulated gene sets similarly to how we count the number of significant genes in exercise 1:
+Count the number of up- and down-regulated gene sets similarly to how we counted the number of significant genes in exercise 1:

 ```
 summary(GO_NK_Th@result$p.adjust<0.05&GO_NK_Th@result$NES<0)